devcurmudgeon/ybd/readme.md

 intelligence in the scheduling at this point - all of the forks just randomise their build-order and try to build everything. for building a set of overlapping systems in parallel on a many core machine this proves to be quite effective.
-For example on a 36-core AWS c4.8xlarge machine, 4 racing instances of ybd take only 84 minutes to build all of the x86_64 systems in definitions/clusters/ci.morph
+For example on a 36-core AWS c4.8xlarge machine, 4 racing instances of ybd can build all of the x86_64 systems in definitions/clusters/ci.morph much faster than a single instance.

 #### kbas cache server
 there's a basic server which can be used to allow other users to access